Foreign Exchange Risk Definition

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 #3 – Economic Risk

-It is the risk of change in the market forecast of the company’s business and future cash flows as a result of a change in the exchange rates.
+It is the risk of change in the market forecast of the company’s business and future cash flows resulting from a change in the exchange rates.
 This, in turn, impacts the market value of the firm.
-For e.g. a monopoly product of the company starts facing competition when the lower exchange rate renders the imported product cheaper.
+E.g., a monopoly product of the company starts facing competition when the lower exchange rate renders the imported product cheaper.
 This type of foreign exchange risk is also termed as Forecast Risk.

 Foreign Exchange Rate of Return

 When a company invests in security in other than home currency, then the rate of return is a combination of the rate of return in foreign currency and the rate of appreciation or depreciation in the exchange rate.